-Margin Account Disclosure:
+Margin Account Disclosure

 Good business practice and industry regulation dictate that additional risk disclosure concerning opening and operating a margin account is prudent.
 PRIOR TO OPENING A MARGIN ACCOUNT, THE FIRM REQUIRES THAT YOU READ, IN ITS ENTIRETY, THIS DOCUMENT AND THAT ALL PARTIES TO THE MARGIN ACCOUNT ACKNOWLEDGE HAVING READ THIS DOCUMENT.
 As stated in the text of this document, PICI can and does have more stringent margin account requirement than those imposed by existing regulation.
-For further information on this and other investment topics, please visit the Investor Awareness section of the NASD's web site at http://www.nasdr.com.
+For further information on this and other investment topics, please visit the Investor Awareness section of FINRA's web site at www.finra.org.